totoroyyb/go-ios-tutorial/intro/README.md

 * [More About List]{:.heading.flip-title} --- How to display a more complicated list of data in SwiftUI.

+* [SF Symbol]{:.heading.flip-title} --- How to use SF Symbol to easily display icons.

 <!-- * [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
 * [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.